The Jesuit Order

 What is AMDG?

-AMDG is the abbreviation of the Latin phrase Ad maiorem Dei gloriam.
+AMDG is the abbreviation of the Latin phrase Ad maiorem Dei gloriam, sometimes called the unofficial motto of the Jesuits.
 In English this translates to “For the greater glory of God.”

 Does the Society of Jesus have a women's religious order or lay third order?